Trans+? Ally? We need YOU!

 STEP 2: Contact your MP

-If you don’t know who your MP is or you haven’t emailed them before, you can find that information here: https://members.parliament.uk/members/commons
+If you don’t know who your MP is or you haven’t emailed them before, you can find that information here: https://members.parliament.uk/members/commons.

-Write them an email, asking them to meet with you in Westminster Hall on 25th between 1 and 4.
+Write them an email, asking them to meet with you in Westminster Hall on 25th June between 1pm and 4pm.

-Feel free to use your own words, but here is some sample text here if you’d like to use it:
+Feel free to use your own words, but here is some sample text if you’d like to use it:

 Dear XXXX